Isometric immersions into three-dimensional unimodular metric Lie groups: Introduction

 Restricting to the Riemannian case, we use the characterization of angular companions in order to give a complete classification of isometric immersions into $\R^3$ or $\mathbb{S}^3$ whose left-invariant Gauss maps into $\mathbb{S}^2$ differ by an orientation-preserving isometry of $\mathbb{S}^2$.
-This problem was already tackled by Abe--Erbacher~\cite{AbeErb75} in $\mathbb{R}^3$, though our approach allows us to drop their assumption that the surface has a non-minimal point and provide a simpler proof.
-They also leave the case of $\mathbb{S}^3$ as an open question that is now settled by Corollary~\ref{coro:uniqueness-angles}.
-Essentially, we prove that the Bonnet family and the twin $H$-immersions are the only non-trivial examples of this behaviour up to ambient isometries.
+This problem was already solved by Abe--Erbacher~\cite{AbeErb75} in $\mathbb{R}^3$, though our approach provides a more direct proof.
+In~~\cite{AbeErb75}, the case of $\mathbb{S}^3$ is left as an open question that is now settled by Corollary~\ref{coro:uniqueness-angles}.
+Essentially, we show that the Bonnet family in $\mathbb{R}^3$ and the twin $H$-immersions in $\mathbb{S}^3$ are the only non-trivial examples of this behaviour up to ambient isometries.
 It would be very interesting to extend this result and the classification of angular companions to the rest of $\mathbb{E}(\kappa,\tau)$-spaces, but some difficulties arise as shown by Examples~\ref{ex:cylinders} and~\ref{ex:twin}.

-Our approach to this problem of prescribing $g$ turns out to find an obstruction when the target surface has $H=0$ and $\sum_{\alpha=1}^3c_\alpha\nu_\alpha^2=0$, in which case most of the equations degenerate.
+Our approach to this problem of prescribing $g$ turns out to find an obstruction when the target surface has $H=0$ and $\sum_{\alpha=1}^3c_\alpha\nu_\alpha^2=0$, in which case most equations degenerate.
 We analyze these conditions in Section~\ref{sec:Hzeta0} to find that they are equivalent to the fact that the immersion has constant angle functions, which is in turn equivalent to be a left coset of a $2$-dimensional Lie subgroup of $G$, see Proposition~\ref{prop:Hzeta0}.
-Indeed, we find that $\sum_{i=1}^3c_\alpha\nu_\alpha^2=0$ is the necessary and sufficient condition to have an immersion with constant angles.
+Indeed, we find that $H=0$ and $\sum_{i=1}^3c_\alpha\nu_\alpha^2=0$ are necessary and sufficient conditions to have an immersion with constant angles.
 This also leads us to classify totally geodesic surfaces, see Theorem~\ref{thm:tot-geodesic}, which generalizes the work of Tsukada~\cite{Tsukada} in the Riemannian case.
 It is worth citing the recent work of Calvaruso--Castrillón--Pellegrino~\cite{CalCasPel25} where totally umbilical surfaces are classified in $\Nil$ even in the non-diagonalizable case.
 It would be natural to extend these results to totally umbilical surfaces in all Lorentzian homogeneous $3$-manifolds (the Riemannian case was completely solved in~\cite{MS}).